Bill Foster (politician): Elections

-Foster won the June 28 Democratic primary and is running for reelection to the House in the November 8 general election.
+Foster won the June 28 Democratic primary.
 In the general election, he defeated Catalina Lauf with 56.45% of the vote.

 Tenure

 Although it was initially thought that Foster would not be sworn in until April 2008 due to the need to count absentee ballots before his first election was certified, he took the oath of office on March 11, 2008.

 Foster joined Vern Ehlers and Rush Holt Jr. as the only research physicists ever elected to Congress.
 On his first day in office, he cast the deciding vote to keep from tabling an ethics bill that would create an independent outside panel to investigate ethics complaints against House members.